sibgit/sibgit.github.io/exercises_advanced_topics.md

 2. **Create a new branch** named `exam-YOUR_FULL_NAME` rooted on the latest commit of `main` (replace `YOUR_FULL_NAME` with your actual name).
 Add a commit with your screenshot to this new branch and push it to the remote.
-3. **Send an email** with subject "Git course exam - your name" to `robin.engler@sib.swiss` with the following information:
+3. **Send an email** with subject "Git course exam - your name" to the teacher of the course with the following information:
     * Your **full name**.
     * The **URL of the remote repo** that you have used for this exercise.
 The repo must be public.
     * The **secret code** you found when opening the chest.
+   :pushpin:
+   The teacher's email address can be found at the top of the shared document used for the class.
 4. **Make sure you have signed-up for the exam** on the Google doc of the course by highlighting your name in green.